Open Educational Resources

 - funded local campus projects to achieve immediate savings for students

-- developed Z-degrees at six colleges
+- developed Z-degrees at nine colleges and universities

 - saved students over $3,000,000 in course resource costs each year